Overview: How to change transmission fluid

 This pump is the key to saving you time and money when you change transmission fluid.

 You should change your automatic transmission fluid according to the manufacturer’s recommendation— whether that’s 30,000 or 100,000 miles.
-This maintenance task will add tens of thousands of miles—which could be years of service—to a transmission’s life expectancy and prevent repairs costing thousands down the road.
+A transmission fluid change will add tens of thousands of miles—which could be years of service—to a transmission’s life expectancy and prevent repairs costing thousands down the road.
 Read on to learn how to change transmission fluid.

 A transmission flush-and-fill from a shop will cost you $149 to $199.
 But you can do it yourself and save about $100.
 Draining the old fluid has always been a messy, ugly job.
 That’s because it has meant lying under the car, “dropping” the pan—and then getting drenched in fluid.
 But here’s a new way to change your fluid without going under the car and without spilling a drop.
 The procedure takes less than 30 minutes.